 Duker was born in Aukum, Hanover, Germany, in 1933, the son of Elizabeth and Gerhard Duker, a carpenter.
 When John Herman was still in elementary school, his father died leaving Elizabeth with three sons to raise.
-Likely having relatives in the United States, in 1847 the mother with her three boys came to America, landing in new Orleans.
+Likely having relatives in the United States, in 1847 the mother with her three boys came to America, landing in New Orleans.
 From there the family took a boat to St. Louis, a city with a substantial German population, but soon after relocated to Quincy, Illinois, where Duker relatives lived.

 Throughout the 19th Century, Quincy had grown from a backwater hamlet along the Mississippi River to become one of Illinois’ most important cities and ports.
 Quincy was a thriving transportation center as riverboats and rail service linked the city to many destinations west and along the river.
 It was on its way to becoming Illinois' second-largest city, surpassing Peoria in 1870.
 A number of German immigrants had made it their home.